ameybhavsar/octank-investment-funding-portal-blockchain/oifp-ui/README.md

 Behind the scenes is a function that automatically and randomly spends the donations.
 As donations are spent, new 'spend' transactions are created in Fabric, which result in new blocks added to the Fabric network.
-You will see the blocks appearing in the 'Blockchain Events' on the main NGO list.
+You will see the blocks appearing in the 'Blockchain Events' on the main oifp list.
 Hovering your mouse over the block will show you the transaction ID's of all transactions appearing in that block.
 Blocks will also be created as you donate funds to a non-profit.

-See the function `dummySpend()` in `ngo-rest-api/app.js` for details on how spend records are randomly created.
+See the function `dummySpend()` in `oifp-rest-api/app.js` for details on how spend records are randomly created.

 All of the information you see in the application is stored in the Fabric network Amazon Managed Blockchain .
 You can check this by querying the REST API directly.
 You can cURL the REST API from the Fabric client node.
-Examples of the cURL commands used with the REST API can be found in the files that load test data into the network, such as [this one](../ngo-rest-api/ngo-load-workshop.sh)
+Examples of the cURL commands used with the REST API can be found in the files that load test data into the network, such as [this one](../oifp-rest-api/oifp-load-workshop.sh)

 You could also query the chaincode directly and see the same information.
 You query the chaincode from the Fabric client node.
-An example of how to query the chaincode can be found in [this script](../ngo-chaincode/test-chaincode-aws.sh)
+An example of how to query the chaincode can be found in [this script](../oifp-chaincode/test-chaincode-aws.sh)

 ## Long lived RESTful API server and User Interface application using PM2
 If you want to run the RESTful API server and the user interface application in such a way that they continue